napoknot21/cm-os/doc/blackArchUtils.md

 5. https://github.com/veracode-research/rogue-jndi (rogue-jndi tool)
 6. https://github.com/danielmiessler/SecLists (dictionaries for pentesting)

-So, now we can install any black arch util !
+So, now we are ready !